Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models: DMRG Convergence

+To monitor the convergence of our calculations, we track the binding energy $E_\mathrm{b}$ and hole-densities $\langle n^h_\mathbf{i} \rangle$ with increasing bond dimension $m$.
+As a small difference of energies -- with $|E_\mathrm{b}|/|E_0| \approx 0.01$ (and $E_0$ a typical ground-state energy) -- the binding energy is highly sensitive to the overall convergence, and in particular to the relative convergence of calculations with different numbers of dopants.
+As

+we can crosscheck our calculations in the different Hilbert spaces.
+We find this check to be highly valuable due to the distinct and complementary computational challenges faced in either Hilbert space at low doping.
 While calculations in the larger Fermi-Hubbard Hilbert space require a significantly larger bond dimension to converge, the calculation is less prone to getting stuck during sweeping as the motion of particles is much less constrained.
 To reduce the risk of getting stuck, we utilize global subspace expansion, as proposed for use in time evolution by M. Yang and S. R. White~\cite{Yang2020-TimeDependentVariational}, to increase the bond dimension in the early stages of our calculations. \\ The convergence of $E_\mathrm{b}$ with the bond dimension is showcased in Fig.~\ref{supp_fig_convergence}.
 The aforementioned differences in convergence are clearly visible, but the values of $E_\mathrm{b}$ approach one another as $\lambda \rightarrow 1$. \\ Complementary to the binding energy, we also present convergence data for the hole density at fixed $\lambda = 0.0$.
 As changes of delocalization of two holes cost very little energy (a fraction of $t$), the hole density along the $x$-direction serves as a sensitive measure of convergence that is (in contrast to $E_\mathrm{b}$) mostly independent of the pairing properties. \\ Based on these properties, we can report good convergence for computations that are significantly less demanding than their finite doping counterparts.
 There, studies routinely find a sensitive dependence of the type of order stabilized on the initial state used in the DMRG~\cite{Jiang2021-GroundstatePhaseDiagram, Shen2024-GroundStateElectrondopeda}.
 Comparing an antiferromagnetic Néel product state with localized dopants to a Fermi-sea state, we observe no such dependence.
 While the same pairing order is stabilized, convergence is typically slower when starting from the localized state.
 Hence, all data presented in this work is obtained from the more efficient Fermi-sea initial state.